-Our license revenues were \$5.9 million, \$8.1 million and \$6.9 million in 2019, 2018 and 2017, respectively, representing 2%, 3% and 3% of total revenues in 2019, 2018 and 2017, respectively.
+Our license revenues were \$4.8 million and \$6.2 million for the first three quarters of 2019 and 2018, respectively, representing 2% and 4% of total revenues in the first three quarters of 2019 and 2018, respectively.
+For the third quarter of 2019 and 2018, our license revenues were \$1.6 million and \$2.3 million, respectively, representing 2% and 4% of total revenues in the third quarter of 2019 and 2018, respectively.
 While our sales focus has been on generating services revenues in our SaaS business model, we continue to see a market for licensing the products in our omni-channel retailing and home delivery logistics solutions.
 The amount of license revenues in a period is dependent on our customers' preference to license our solutions instead of purchasing our solutions as a service and we anticipate variances from period to period.

-Our services revenues were \$241.5 million, \$204.4 million and \$173.0 million in 2019, 2018 and 2017, respectively, representing 88%, 86% and 85% of total revenues in 2019, 2018 and 2017, respectively.
-The increase in 2019 compared to 2018 was primarily due to the inclusion of a full period of services revenues from the fiscal 2018 acquisitions of Z-Firm LLC ("ShipRush"), PCSTrac Inc. ("PCSTrac") and MacroPoint LLC ("MacroPoint") as well as additional services revenues from the fiscal 2019 acquisitions of Aljex, Velocity Mail and PinPoint.
-Services revenues in 2019 were also positively impacted by the growth in sales of transactional and subscription products.
-Service revenues in 2019 as compared to 2018 were also positively impacted by the strengthening of the euro and British pound sterling compared to the US dollar.
+Our services revenues were \$178.6 million and \$149.4 million for the first three quarters of 2019 and 2018, respectively, representing 88% and 86% of total revenues in the first three quarter of 2019 and 2018, respectively.
+For the third quarter of 2019 and 2018, our services revenues were \$61.1 million and \$53.3 million, respectively, representing 87% and 86% of total revenues in the third quarter of 2019 and 2018, respectively.
+The increase in the first three quarters of 2019 as compared to the same period of 2018 was primarily due to the inclusion of a full period of services revenues from the fiscal 2018 acquisitions of Z-Firm LLC ("ShipRush"), PCSTrac Inc. ("PCSTrac") and MacroPoint LLC ("MacroPoint") as well as additional services revenues from the fiscal 2019 acquisitions of Aljex, Velocity Mail and PinPoint.
+Services revenues in the first three quarters of fiscal 2019 were also positively impacted by the growth in sales of transactional and subscription products and were positively impacted by the strengthening of the euro and British pound sterling compared to the US dollar.

-The increase in services revenues in 2018 compared to 2017 was primarily due to the inclusion of a full period of services revenues from the fiscal 2017 acquisitions of pixi\ Software GmbH ("Pixi"), Appterra LLC ("Appterra"), 4Solutions Information Technology Pty Ltd. ("4Solutions") and Datamyne Inc. ("Datamyne") as well as additional services revenues from the fiscal 2018 acquisitions of ShipRush, PCSTrac and MacroPoint.
-Services revenues in 2018 were also positively impacted by the growth in revenue from new and existing customers in both transactional and subscription products.
-Services revenues in 2018 as compared to 2017 were also positively impacted by the strengthening of the euro and Canadian dollar compared to the US dollar.
-This positive impact was partially offset by the weakening of the British pound sterling compared to the US dollar.
+The increase in services revenues in the third quarter of 2019 as compared to the same period of 2018 was primarily due to the inclusion of a full period of services revenues from the fiscal 2018 acquisitions of ShipRush, PCSTrac and MacroPoint, as well as services revenues from the fiscal 2019 acquisitions of Aljex, Velocity Mail and PinPoint.
+Service revenues in the third quarter of 2019 were also positively impacted by the growth in sales of transactional and subscription products.
+The increase in services revenues in the third quarter of 2019 as compared to the same period of 2018 was partially offset by the weakening of the euro, Swedish krona and Canadian dollar compared to the US dollar.

-Our professional services and other revenues were \$27.8 million, \$24.9 million and \$23.9 million in 2019, 2018 and 2017, respectively, representing 10%, 11% and 12% of total revenues in 2019, 2018 and 2017, respectively.
-The increase in professional services revenue in 2019 compared to 2018 was primarily due to increased professional services activity in the United States and Europe as well as the fiscal 2019 acquisition of Aljex.
-Professional services and other revenues in 2019 compared to 2018 were also positively impacted by the strengthening of the euro compared to the US dollar.
+Our professional services and other revenues were \$20.7 million and \$18.2 million for the first three quarters of 2019 and 2018, respectively, representing 10% of total revenues in both the first three quarters of 2019 and 2018.
+For the third quarter of 2019 and 2018, our professional services and other revenues were \$7.3 million and \$6.4 million, respectively, representing 11% and 10% of our total revenues in the third quarter of 2019 and 2018, respectively.
+The increase in the first three quarters of 2019 as compared to the same period of 2018 was primarily due to increased professional services activity in the United States and Europe as well as the fiscal 2019 acquisition of Aljex.
+Professional services and other revenues in the first three quarters of 2019 as compared to the same period of 2018 were positively impacted by the strengthening of the euro compared to the US dollar.